 Create a Terra Managed Group and give the group "owner" permission

-See Managing shared resources with groups and permissions for step-by-step instructions to create a Terra managed group.
+See Managing access to shared resources (data and tools) for step-by-step instructions to create a Terra managed group.

 1. From your billing page, click on the Terra Billing project.

 2. Under the Users tab, select the blue Add Users button.

-3. Important: Update their role to owner by selecting Edit role after clicking on the three dots icon.
+3. Update their role to owner by selecting Edit role after clicking on the three dots icon.